On a family of unitary representations of mapping class groups: Introduction

 This paper is organized as follows.
-Section \ref{section:2} is devoted to preliminary for group cohomology with coefficient in unitary representations.
+Section \ref{section:2} is devoted to preliminary for group cohomology with coefficients in unitary representations.
 The proof of the main theorem is given in Section \ref{section:4}.
-The proof in the case of discrete measures is elementary, however, the non-discrete cases need a technical statement, see Proposition \ref{proposition:properly discontinuous}, and then we can complete our proof via the proof for discrete measures.
-Section \ref{section:3} is mainly devoted to this proposition and Section \ref{section:5} is for irreducible decomposition and classification up to weakly containment.
+The proof is divided into two general lemmas: Lemma \ref{lemma:discrete} and Lemma \ref{lemma:nondiscrete}, and concluded by a technical statement, namely Proposition \ref{proposition:properly discontinuous}, concerning actions of subgroups of mapping class groups on $\MF(S)$.
+Section \ref{section:3} is mainly devoted to this proposition and Section \ref{section:5} is for irreducible decompositions and the classification up to weak equivalence.